Animalbooth: multimodal feature enhancement for animal subject personalization: Methodology

 \subsection{Adaptive Attention Module}

 To enable personalized animal image generation, the Photography-Net must possess both its original generative capabilities and the ability to fuse animal identity features.
 We freeze the core modules of the Photography-Net to preserve the former, and achieve the latter through an adaptive attention module.
-The architecture of the Photography-Net in AnimalBooth build upon SD v1.5~\cite{rombach2022high}, with all self-attention modules replaced by adaptive attention modules.
+The architecture of the Photography-Net in AnimalBooth builds upon SD v1.5~\citep{rombach2022high}, with all self-attention modules replaced by adaptive attention modules.

+\textbf{Dual-Path Architecture.} Unlike standard single-path cross-attention strategies commonly used in subject-driven generation, our adaptive attention module employs a novel \textbf{dual-path architecture}: a frozen self-attention path (to preserve the original generative capacity of Stable Diffusion) and a trainable cross-attention path (to inject identity features), both sharing a single Query matrix $\mathbf{Q}$.
+This shared-query design enables seamless feature fusion while maintaining the pre-trained model's semantic understanding.
 As shown in Fig.~\ref{fig:structure}, an adaptive attention module consists of a frozen self-attention module and a learnable cross-attention module.
 Its self-attention weights are initialized from SD v1.5 to retain generative capacity.
 Given the query features $\mathbf{Z}_n$ from the Photography-Net and the animal identity features $\mathbf{F}_a$ from the Animal-Net, the output $\mathbf{O}_h$ of the adaptive attention module is defined as: